ShiegeChan/SensEdu/docs/library/others.md

 {: .IMPORTANT}
 To run these examples, you need to install [MATLAB].
+Some examples offer also an alternative in [Python].

 ## Recording Audio